 Good Consulting Proposal Examples

 Now that we’ve gone over the steps to creating a consulting proposal that’s stellar, it’ll be helpful to see real-life examples.
+Review these good consulting proposal examples to discover what makes each of them special.

-Sample PR Proposal
+PR Consulting Proposal Example

 This public relations proposal template from PandaDoc showcases a strong cover page.
 It starts with addressing the client and their needs, outlines the PR consultant’s unique experience and how that will help the client, and then closes with expressing confidence in the consultant’s abilities.
 Get the full PR proposal template here.

-Sample Interior Design Proposal
+Interior Design Consulting Proposal Example

 This interior design proposal from PandaDoc combines the Scope of Work and Timeline into one easy-to-read table.
 Get the full template here.

-Sample Web Design Proposal
+Web Design Consulting Proposal Example

 While the scope of work will include things such as determining the site hierarchy, creating page mock-ups, and coding the site, the deliverables are a fully functional website and a WordPress feature that allows the client to add blog posts.